-Projects in least developed countries face greater risks, financing constraints, the impact of the COVID-19 pandemic, and sociopolitical challenges.
+Projects in least developed countries face greater risks, financing constraints, and sociopolitical challenges that affect the likelihood of sustaining outcomes.

 Evaluation overview